 Check only what you can observe safely.

 Do not climb onto a roof, open electrical components, or reach into a running cooler.
-A clear description is still useful.
+You can still give a useful description from a safe place.

 01